A Guide to Preparing Your Home For a Spring Sale

 10. Start gardening

 Spring is the perfect time to showcase your garden.
 Rake away dead leaves, prune dead winter growth, and do a thorough weeding and mowing.
 Don’t forget to clear the gutters of any leaf debris.
 Add some mulch and make everything look tidy.
-Landscaping can also boost the value of your property such as adding hedging to enhance privacy.
+Landscaping can also help increase the value of your property when preparing your home for sale - simple touches like hedging for privacy can instantly lift street appeal and stand out to buyers.

 11. Outdoor flow